How to Sell an Inherited House: A Step-by-Step Guide for Florida Homeowners

 Step 4: Decide If You Want to Sell As-Is or Make Repairs

-That’s why many heirs choose to sell as-is to a local cash buyer like The Gulf Coast Property Group, LLC.
+That’s why many families choose to sell the property as-is to a local investor or cash home buyer.

 Step 5: Choose the Best Way to Sell the Inherited Property